 8. Trap: Gonpachi Izakaya Restaurant a.k.a.
 The Kill Bill Restaurant

 An izakaya with modern food geared towards the western palette, Gonpachi is the same izakaya which inspired the “House of Blue Leaves” restaurant in the movie Kill Bill Vol. 1; and made famous for the fight scene which took place in the movie.

-If you’re looking for a more in-depth izakaya experience, you’re better off to go with a local guide.
-This bar-hopping tour features 3 hidden izakayas that only locals know about.
+If you’re looking for a more in-depth izakaya experience, you’re better off to go with a local guide. → Click here to join this bar-hopping tour features 3 hidden izakayas that only locals know about.